The Weighted Generalised Covariance Measure: Abstract

 \section{Abstract}

 We introduce a new test for conditional independence which is based on what we call the \textit{weighted generalised covariance measure} (WGCM).
 It is an extension of the recently introduced \textit{generalised covariance measure} (GCM).
 To test the null hypothesis of $X$ and $Y$ being conditionally independent given $Z$, our test statistic is a weighted form of the sample covariance between the residuals of nonlinearly regressing $X$ and $Y$ on $Z$.
 We propose different variants of the test for both univariate and multivariate $X$ and $Y$.
 We give conditions under which the tests yield the correct type I error rate.
 Finally, we compare our novel tests to the original GCM using simulation and on real data sets.
 Typically, our tests have power against a wider class of alternatives compared to the GCM.
 This comes at the cost of having less power against alternatives for which the GCM already works well.
+In the special case of binary or categorical $X$ and $Y$, one of our tests has power against all alternatives.